erlend-sh/erlend-sh/README.md

 By the time I returned to Norway I had already been getting quite actively involved in the [Discourse community](https://meta.discourse.org/).
 We were using the Discourse forum platform for jMonkeyEngine, and I soon found myself spending more time on Discourse than jME.
 Eventually I was contributing on such a regular basis that it just made sense to have me join the company as their [first Community Advocate](https://blog.discourse.org/2015/12/discourse-team-grows-by-50/).
 This was a monumental moment for me as I had never before been paid to do this *open source thing* that had occupied so much of my time and brain cycles on a purely volunteer basis.
 I quickly learned the crucial [difference between an open source project and an open source company](https://meta.discourse.org/t/which-is-better-discourse-or-flarum/71726/7) and how they’re not mutually exclusive, but rather highly complementary.
 Some of my favorite projects at Discourse include the [Encouragement Fund](https://blog.discourse.org/2017/02/the-discourse-encouragement-fund/) and our [Free Hosting program](https://blog.discourse.org/2018/11/free-hosting-for-open-source-v2/), as well as a whole bunch of [open product development](https://meta.discourse.org/u/erlend_sh/summary).

 Towards the end of my tenure at Discourse I was running a team of 10 community advocates split between me and my counterpart in New Zealand.
 I was deeply invested in the company with strong opinions on how it should be run.
-These opinions eventually diverged so far from those of the founders that continuing to work there was untenable for me.
-We amicably parted ways and I’m still in touch with some of my friends from there.
+These opinions eventually diverged so far from those of the founders that our paths were no longer aligned, and so we amicably parted ways.

 ## Rust GameDev

 The year thereafter was spent getting deeply involved with the Rust game development ecosystem, culminating in me [joining the board](https://community.amethyst.rs/t/welcome-say-hello/99/4) of the Amethyst organisation and [helping to establish](https://internals.rust-lang.org/t/a-working-group-for-rust-game-development/8240) the Rust GameDev Working Group.
 A lot of my time in the Rust gamedev community is spent consulting indie developers on how they can turn their passion projects into a sustainable living.

-My most active personal pet-project is a MOBA game called [Shotcaller](https://github.com/amethyst/shotcaller).

-In my work for Heroic Labs I am coordinating the development of [Fish Game](https://forum.heroiclabs.com/t/fish-game-an-open-reference-game-using-nakama-for-multiplayer/1279?u=erlend_sh), an open source arcade game for 1-4 players.
+I'm now actively working on [Fish Fight](https://twitter.com/fishfightgame).

+## Discourse - round 2

+I've rejoined Discourse as a Product Manager.
+More on what I'm working on soon!